 Up to this point in my life, I believed that pain was meant to be dealt with in solitude.
 Of course, I had my moments of opening up and overwhelming whoever I trusted, but I believed whatever I went through I was meant to go through it alone.
 I believed to be open about what I was going through would be a sign of weakness and that people wouldn’t understand me.
 I believed by being vulnerable I was putting myself in a position where I wouldn’t be able to protect myself.

 I still struggle with being imperfect, and I really hate not having my shit together.
 I hate being embarrassed.
 I hate being “emotional.”
 Even with my best attempts to not make mistakes or look weak, I am constantly reminded that I am human.
 Whatever armor I build in solitude only lasts momentarily, then I am forced to interact, to engage; when really I want to be left alone.

-This past Wednesday I attended a free healing workshop for organizers and artists at One Village Healing.
-I went there with the intention of healing other people.
-I expected to have a discussion and shrink myself to foster dialogue.
-I didn’t expect to gain anything from it, or to be asked to take a nap upon my arrival.
-The itinerary included napping then yoga then dinner + chill and finally sound healing.
+This past Wednesday I attended a free healing workshop for organizers and artists.
+As crazy as it sounds, I went there with the intention of healing other people.
+As much healing I need.
+I still expected to shrink myself to make room for other folks’ healing.
+I didn’t expect to gain anything from it, so when they asked me or to take a nap upon my arrival I was dumbfounded.